pnpm/pnpm/README.md

 ```

 Use `pnpm` in place of `npm`.
 It overrides `install`, `update`, `uninstall`, `link`, `prune`, `list` and `install-test`.
+Also, it has some custom commands, like `dislink` for unlinking a package (like `yarn unlink` but pnpm reinstalls
+the dependency after removing the external link).
 The rest of the commands pass through to `npm`.

 For using the programmatic API, use pnpm's engine: [supi](https://github.com/pnpm/supi).